latticetower/chemney/README.md

 ### `notebooks`

-These jupyter notebooks are run locally.
+These jupyter notebooks were run locally.

 As a basis I use the same environment available on kaggle at the moment.
 When running script locally, I use python 3.11 and packages listed at `requirements.txt`